pop161516/SoundBlog/posts/first-blog-post.md

 Rob told us about the assignment.
-Seems pretty broad which is good... and bad🤔 He mentioned something about being able to do an interview or a movie review... and I **LOVE** moives🤩 So thats the plan for now... not sure if it will be a real review(as in a new moive) or I'll write a review for a moive I really like... or one I really hate😈
+Seems pretty broad which is good... and bad🤔 He mentioned something about being able to do an interview or a movie review... and I **LOVE** moives🤩 So that's the plan for now... not sure if it will be a real review(as in a new movie) or I'll write a review for a movie I really like... or one I really hate😈

 ## Homework

 - Get the diary online ✅
-    - I learnt a little bit of HTML and CSS in Digital Media Studio(DMS) last semster and thought it would be a cool way to blog...
+    - I learnt a little bit of HTML and CSS in Digital Media Studio(DMS) last semester and thought it would be a cool way to blog...
+    - I was supporised to see how short these posts can be.
+I usualy write super long blog posts so I'll try to keep it short. 🙇‍♂️
 - Think about assignment 〰️
     - sort of... not much planning but I did have a look through it.
+- Buy headphones ✅
+    - I bought a $20 pair from JB-HI-FI 🫡
+    - Though I still don't really understand why Bluetooth would be so bad🤷‍♂️